aklivity/zilla/examples/mqtt.kafka.asyncapi.proxy/README.md

 This example can be run using Docker compose or Kubernetes.
 The setup scripts are in the [compose](./docker/compose) and [helm](./k8s/helm) folders respectively and work the same way.

 You will need a running kafka broker.
 To start one locally you will find instructions in the [kafka.broker](../kafka.broker) folder.
+Alternatively you can use the [redpanda.broker](../redpanda.broker) folder.

 ### Setup